Amit Shah says Centre preparing for nationwide NRC amid reports of new detention centres

 The final NRC list in Assam was published on August 31.
 The list, which is an exercise to establish bonafide citizens, excluded more than 19 lakh people, who will now face the quasi-judicial foreigners’ tribunals.
 In the absence of deportation, people declared foreigners by the tribunals would be sent to detention centres.

-Shah’s comments came amid reports of one detention centre being been built near Bengaluru in Karnataka while land for another has been identified in Navi Mumbai in Maharashtra.
+Shah’s comments came amid reports of one detention centre being been built near Bengaluru in Karnataka, while land for another has been identified in Navi Mumbai in Maharashtra.
 Authorities managing the detention centre near Bengaluru claimed that it was not a jail, but a “movement restriction centre”.

 Earlier in the month, Karnataka Home Minister Basavaraj Bommai had said that the process of collecting information on immigrants in the state had begun.
-In September, the Maharashtra state government identified a three-acre plot to build a detention centre.
+In September, the Maharashtra government identified a three-acre plot to build a detention centre.
 However, state authorities have said that it will be used to detain offenders of illegal passport cases.

 Although the BJP has repeatedly claimed that the illegal immigrants will be deported to Bangladesh, there is, at present, no repatriation treaty between New Delhi and Dhaka.
 Asked what will happen to those identified as illegal immigrants, Shah said: “A legal process will be followed.
 A United Nations Convention is set up, rules are there and those laws will be followed”.